Girl in Rome cartoon

 If you decide to study in this town, blend with the locals.
 You will be fluent in no time!
 It is a good strategy.

-Because there are so many good universities in this area, you will also find good language learning courses.
-Prices may be high in the area around the academic centers but become acceptable the farther you get.
+There are many good universities in this area.
+And you will also find good language-learning courses.
+Prices around the academic centers are high but become acceptable the farther you get.

-Bologna is also in a privileged location in Italy, so it is easy to connect with the rest of the country.
+Bologna is also in a privileged location in Italy.
+It is easy to connect with the rest of the country.

 Pisa

 Do you not like big cities?
 Then Pisa is the place for you.
 Apart from the tower of Pisa, it is a quiet place.
 You can imagine how many tourists go by that spot daily.
-But the activity is concentrated there, and it doesn’t affect the rest of the city.
+But the activity is concentrated there.
+It doesn’t affect the rest of the city.

 Pisa is a beautiful city in Tuscany, very close to Florence.
 It has a lot of cultural influence from the Italian Renaissance.
 Thus, its streets recall the splendor of those old days.